Armenian Soviet Socialist Republic: Khrushchev Thaw

+In a speech in Yerevan in 1954, Anastas Mikoyan called for the rehabilitation of Yeghishe Charents, beginning the Khrushchev Thaw in Soviet Armenia.

 Armenia underwent significant social and cultural change in the aftermath of Stalin's death in 1953 and the emergence of Nikita Khrushchev as the new Soviet leader.
 One of Khrushchev's advisers and close friends, Armenian Politburo member Anastas Mikoyan, urged Armenians to reaffirm their national identity.
 On 11 March 1954, two years before Khrushchev denounced Stalin, Mikoyan gave a speech in Yerevan where he encouraged the rehabilitation of Charents, the republication of the writers Raphael Patkanian and Raffi, and the revival of the memory of Miasnikian.
-Behind the scenes, he assisted Soviet Armenian leaders in the rehabilitation of former "enemies" in the republic, such as Khanjian and Shahverdyan.
-Another prominent Armenian figure, Lev Shaumyan, the son of revolutionary Stepan Shaumian, also played an important role in assisting Mikoyan and Khrushchev on rehabilitations.
+Behind the scenes, he personally assisted Soviet Armenian leaders in the rehabilitation of former "enemies" in the republic, such as Khanjian and Shahverdyan.
+Another prominent Armenian figure, Lev Shaumyan, the son of Stepan Shaumian, also played an important role in assisting Mikoyan and Khrushchev on rehabilitations.

 Khrushchev, in his "Secret Speech" delivered before the 20th Party Congress in 1956, sharply denounced Stalin and his crimes.
 At the same congress, Armenia's new First Secretary, Suren Tovmasyan, praised Charents and "recalled the poet's quote casting Moscow as the 'center of the world.'"
 During the unfolding Khrushchev Thaw, the Soviet leadership loosened political restrictions and began a campaign of de-Stalinization.
 Thousands of political prisoners were released from the Gulag and victims of the Great Purge, such as Charents, Bakunts, and Totovents, were posthumously rehabilitated.
 Religious freedom, to a limited degree, was granted to Armenia when Catholicos Vazgen I assumed office in 1955.
 In 1962, the massive statue of Stalin that towered over Yerevan was pulled down from its pedestal by troops and replaced in 1967 with that of Mother Armenia.

 Khrushchev's union-wide economic reforms, emphasizing the consumer economy, positively impacted Armenia.
 Mikoyan frequently advised Armenian leaders on major economic projects in the republic, such as the Arpa–Sevan tunnel.
 Under Stalin, hydroelectric projects had resulted in the dramatic lowering of Lake Sevan's water levels.
 During the Thaw, the government of Armenian First Secretary Yakov Zarobyan, advised by Mikoyan, persuaded Khrushchev to support the construction of the Arpa–Sevan tunnel to save the lake.

 In 1959, the Matenadaran was opened in Yerevan as an archive to house the nationalized monastic collections of Ejmiatsin, and to encourage preservation of the manuscripts and to promote historical research.
 Contacts between Armenia and the diaspora were revived, and Armenians from abroad were able to visit the republic more frequently.
 At the same time, the Armenians of the Nagorno-Karabakh Autonomous Oblast (NKAO) became more vocal about their grievences with Soviet Azerbaijan.
 In 1962, Karabakh Armenian residents appealed to Khrushchev, "enumerating their grievances with official Baku and requesting the transfer of their territories from the jurisdiction of Soviet Azerbaijan to that of either Soviet Armenia or the Russian SFSR."